 Is Extra Insurance Required to Ship My Car?

 Whether you are shipping your daily driver, an exotic weekend cruiser, a work truck, or a motorcycle, you want it to be protected the whole time.
-You have the standard insurance you need to keep your vehicle on the road.
-Do you need to purchase extra insurance for peace of mind in the long-distance journey ahead?
+You have the standard insurance to keep your vehicle on the road.
+Do you need extra insurance for peace of mind in the long-distance journey ahead?

 Nope!
-Every valid auto transport company needs to have a valid insurance policy to operate legally.
-This is a law and enforced by the FMCSA – the Federal Motor Carrier Safety Administration.
+Every valid auto transport company must have a valid insurance policy to operate legally.
+The FMCSA – the Federal Motor Carrier Safety Administration- enforced this law.
 All carriers should provide evidence of this on-demand, so feel free to ask – we’re used to it!

 You’ll still want to double-check with the contract, the broker’s insurance, and your own insurance policy to ensure that you are properly covered.
-Make sure the cargo carrier’s insurance features a zero deductible for you, the vehicle owner.
+Ensure the cargo carrier’s insurance is zero deductible for you, the vehicle owner.
 Be wary if a carrier asks you to assume any risk and offers a contract with deductibles should damage occur.
 You may even have the option to purchase extra insurance from your broker or carrier.
 This is unnecessary, and it’s up to you to make the best choice for your situation!